tiagomelo/tiagomelo.github.io/docs/_posts/2019-07-18-tale-data-migration-moving-195m-records-from-aws-gcp-using-tiago-melo.markdown

 ---
 ![A tale of data migration: moving 195M records from AWS to GCP using Go](/assets/images/2019-07-18-5f51913f-d8a5-4af7-b1d5-1fccd9a43af3/2019-07-18-banner.png)

-# A tale of data migration: moving 195M records from AWS to GCP using Go

 When it comes to data migration, a number of different strategies can be adopted.
 And depending on the limitations faced, well, we have to be creative.

 In this article, we'll explore a real case scenario, presenting a strategy that I've successfully implemented.